lh1436/PUI2016_lh1436/HW1_lh1436/README.md

-I worked on HW1 predominently on my own.
-For assignment 1: Finish lab one, I set up a repository gittest_lh1436, which includes a file--myfirstfile.txt.
+For assignment 1 of HW1, I set up a repository gittest_lh1436, which includes a file, myfirstfile.txt.
 I also resolved a merge conflict.
 I then worked with Trang Tran Linh Dam to complete the fork portion of the assignment.

 For Assignment 2, I created my PUI2016_lh1436 directory, as well as the PUI2016 environmental variable and pui2016 alias.
 I struggled a bit with adding these commands to the .bashrc, but was able to complete this portion with help from the teaching assistants.
 Below are the two relevant screenshots requested.